VGames raises $30 million for game-focused investment fund in Israel

 Reisel has 10 years of experience in the game industry and has worked with the largest global publishers to support growth, monetization, marketing, and mergers and acquisitions.

-He said that Israel and Eastern Europe are key geographies for game studios, with 2020 projected revenues of over $4 billion and $5 billion respectively.
+He said that Israel and Eastern Europe are key geographies for game studios, with 2020 projected revenues of billions of dollars each, based on App Annie research and Reisel’s own estimates.
 Israel has had success stories in games such as Playtika, Plarium, Moonactive, IronSource, Crazy Labs, and many more.

 Eastern Europe, meanwhile, is home to thousands of both new and mature game studios such as Huuuge Games, Ten Square Games, Nordeus, Vizor, Pixel Federation, Outfit7, and many more.
 Both regions are strong in casual games, and Reisel said he is excited about the emergence of hypercasual games, which are ad-supported and focus on gameplay sessions of a minute or less.